makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

 # 6 Explaining model predictions 10

 * relatively underexplored area, and we call for more work in this direction
-* Other work considered learning textual-visual explanations from multimodal annotations (Park+ 2018)
+* learning textual-visual explanations from multimodal annotations (Park+ 2018)

 # 7 A few other methods